Impact Business Performance

 • Anyone who regularly makes business decisions, particularly self-employed business owners and people who head up SMEs

 • Non-executive Directors who need to establish their specific contribution to a business and/or to challenge the quality of the decision making of the people running the organisations which they work with.

-Fink in Organisations is passionate about conversation.
+Coaching Conversations at Work are passionate about conversation.
 We are on a mission to get people talking about the things that matter in the workplace.